-There’s nothing quite like the taste of crispy, golden brown pan-fried okra with cornmeal, a beloved Southern side dish that you can enjoy year-round.
+There’s nothing quite like the taste of crispy, golden-brown pan-fried okra with cornmeal, a beloved Southern side dish you can enjoy year-round.
 Thousands of readers agree that my Granny’s recipe is the BEST!

 Thanks for the simple recipe.
 It was a hit to the 20ish people I cooked for.